 12 Creative Ways to Dispose of Your Cremains

-(The research, creative humor and quotes are credited to Adrienne Doss whose article entitled “12 Weird Ways to Do With Your Cremated Remains” was this inspiration for the following post.)
+(The research, creative humor and quotes are credited to Adrienne Doss whose article entitled “12 Weird Things to Do With Your Cremated Remains” was this inspiration for the following post.)

 In the funeral industry, casket companies will often name their caskets much like car companies name their cars.
 You have the “Promethean” (the casket Michael Jackson was buried in), the “Primrose”, the “Lord’s Prayer”, etc.